-- $\Box$ The Client frequently transacts large amounts in cash - □ The Client previously requested undue levels of secrecy with certain transactions / information - □ Negative information on the Client has been received from other reliable sources - □ The Client had suspicious transaction activities (e.g. temporary repository of funds, structured/uturn transactions etc) - □ The Client or the Client's account has been suspected of being involved in money laundering or terrorist financing - □ The Client has insisted on "Hold Mail" services, but mail was not collected and the Client has not visited Hong Kong for an extended period of time - □ There is returned mail due to an incorrect correspondence address and the Client has not been contactable even though the transaction activities have continued in the account
+The Client relationship is established through online, postal or telephone channel where a non-face-to-face account opening approach is used The Client is contacted solely via an approved intermediary 4.
+Acc count Activities The Client frequently transacts large amounts in cash The Client previously requested undue levels of secrecy with certain transactions / information Negative information on the Client has been received from other reliable sources The Client had suspicious transaction activities (e.g. temporary repository of funds, structured/u-turn transactions etc) The Client or the Client's account has been suspected of being involved in money laundering or terrorist financing The Client has insisted on "Hold Mail" services, but mail was not collected and the Client has not visited Hong Kong for an extended period of time There is returned mail due to an incorrect correspondence address and the Client has not been contactable even though the transaction activities have continued in the account